Archaeologists Uncover ‘Demonic’ Monkey, Tweezers, and Ancient Coins in German Church Excavation

 Over the course of several months, researchers unearthed 1,000 artifacts spanning seven centuries.
 Among them were 679 coins and coin fragments, along with garment pins, animal bones, ceramics, metal fittings, and book clasps.
 Particularly intriguing were three dice, which officials remarked were unusual finds in a religious setting.

-One of the most striking discoveries was an 8-centimeter-tall monkey figurine made of leaded bronze, found in the church’s nave.
-Medieval perceptions of monkeys were largely negative, as they were often associated with sin and immorality.
+Archaeologists uncovered one of the most striking finds—an 8-centimeter-tall monkey figurine made of leaded bronze—in the church’s nave.
+Medieval observers often viewed monkeys negatively, associating them with sin and immorality.

 The excavation highlights the valuable contributions of volunteers in preserving archaeological heritage.
 “Saxony-Anhalt has a dense network of volunteers who, in coordination with the State Office for Heritage Management and Archaeology, take on well-defined tasks in archaeological heritage management,” the statement concluded.